pragatipratishrutiswain/PID-5-CreditCard-Delinquency-Analytics/README.md

 Ans: To predict which customers are likely to miss payments and recommend interventions

-### 💡 Which team at Geldium will you be advising and working with primarily?
+### 💡 Which team at Geldium will I be advising and working with primarily?

 Ans: The Collections team
 ***